kermitt2/biblio-glutton/doc/Build-Databases.md

 6) (Very optional) Loading the ISTEX ID mapping as embedded LMDB

+7) (Optional) Loading the Crossref Open Funder Registry as embedded LMDB

+8) (Optional) Loading the ROR (Research Organization Registry) as embedded LMDB

 It is possible to only load HAL archive metadata, skipping entirely CrossRef, but the service will be much more limited - so we suggest to always start with CrossRef.
 It is also possible to skip HAL archive resources.
 Step 4) is fast and we suggest to also always include it.

 ### Resources